sears-s/ctf/README.md

 !!!
 EXPECTED TO FIND NMEA $GNGGA HEADER   !!!
 ```

 The logs must be encrypted using AES CBC, the IV must be derived from a latitude, and the key from a longitude.
-Researching `NMEA $GNGGA` results in the following document: http://navspark.mybigcommerce.com/content/NMEA_Format_v0.1.pdf.
+Researching the string `NMEA $GNGGA` results in the following document: http://navspark.mybigcommerce.com/content/NMEA_Format_v0.1.pdf.
 The drone must receive data from a GPS device in the following format, where `llll.lll` is the latitude and `yyyyy.yyy` is the longitude:

 ```
 $GNGGA,hhmmss.ss,llll.lll,a,yyyyy.yyy,a,x,uu,v.v,w.w,M,x.x,M,,zzzz*hh<CR><LF>